RoboJackets/urc-software/README.md

 You will need to be using Ubuntu 22.04 to run ROS2.
 This can be accomplished with any of the following methods:
 - [NoVNC Docker Installation Instructions (Mac or Windows)](documents/installation/docker_installation.md) **Strongly recommended!**
-- [Dual-booted or Native linux installation](documents/installation/ubuntu_installation.md) *Ask a returning member!*
+- [Dual-booted or Native Linux installation](documents/installation/ubuntu_installation.md) *Ask a returning member!*

 ## Helpful Resources
 - [Useful Commands: ROS2 Commands, Git Commands](documents/helpers/useful_commands.md)